hedgeberg/RL78_sleigh/README.md

 Setup
 -----

-Follow the setup instructions as explained in [Ghidra_Falcon](https://github.com/Thog/ghidra_falcon), and if you plan to modify any of the files I recommend you go into $(ghidra_root)/Ghidra/Extensions/rl78_sleigh/data and delete the "languages" folder, then symlink to this languages folder of whereever you download this repo to.
-That will allow you to iterate and test in Ghidra without having to go through a loop ofuninstall, restart, reinstall, restart, and reopen the project every time you want to test changes.
+Follow the setup instructions as explained in [Ghidra_Falcon](https://github.com/Thog/ghidra_falcon), and if you plan to modify any of the files I recommend you go into $(ghidra_root)/Ghidra/Extensions/rl78_sleigh/data and delete the "languages" folder, then symlink to the data/languages folder of whereever you download this repo to.
+That will allow you to iterate and test in Ghidra without having to go through a loop of uninstall->restart->reinstall->restart->reopen project every time you want to test changes.

 Status